secretstartups/handbook/hiring/talent-acquisition-framework/ces-contract-processes/index.html.md

 ## Rehires

 In the event that a former team member is rehired with the company, they will still go through the normal interviewing process and standard onboarding.
-Once the contract is signed, CES should ensure that there are no profiles left to merge so we can avoid creating a duplicate WorkDay profile.
+Once the contract is signed, CES should ensure that there are no profiles left to merge and that `Former Team Member` is selected as the Source.
+These two things ensure no duplicate profiles are created and no manual hiring has to be done into the Workday system.
 They should have their old hire record on their Greenhouse account.

-Additionally, notify the People Connect team as soon as possible that a former team member has been rehired in the peopleops-alerts-private Slack channel.
+Should the candidate be marked as hired and the source was not updated beforehand, please let People Connect know as soon as possible in #peopleops-alerts-private to let them know that a manual fix will need to be done.

 ## Process for GitLab team-members in the Netherlands
 In this location, a temporary contract (tijdelijk contract) is for 12 months, with a pre-determined end date.
 A dismissal procedure is not required to terminate a temporary contract at the end of its duration.
 However communication about the extension of the contract must happen at the latest 1 month before the actual contract end date (aanzegtermijn).